This post may contain affiliate links. Please read our disclosure for more info.

 But the thing is, when you go to a studio or take a class, they don’t really give you the 101 on how to use blocks to help you.
-There are a lot of different ways you may have not even thought about that you can use them for.
+There are a lot of different ways you may have not even thought of that you can use them for.

 Why should you use yoga blocks?

 Yoga blocks are a really savvy tool to use to help you substantially improve your yoga practice and physical well being.
 Here are a few things they help you with: